Skip to main content

 / topic-name / 0: "living-room-sensor",

-/ topic-data / 1: "ps/data/1bd0d6d",
+/ topic-data / 1: "/ps/data/1bd0d6d",

-/ resource-type / 2: "core.ps.conf",
+/ resource-type / 2: "core.ps.data",

-/ topic-media-type / 3: "application/senml-cbor",
+/ topic-content-format / 3: 112,

-/ expiration-date / 5: "2023-05-28T23:59:59Z",
+/ expiration-date / 5: 1(1709164799),

 }

-of ongoing subscriptions until max-subscribers has been reached.
+subscriptions until "max-subscribers" has been reached.

 2.5.5.
-Deleting a topic-configuration
+Deleting a topic

 A client can delete a topic by making a CoAP DELETE request on the